-Recently the Australian government has been cracking down on vegan activist whistle-blowers.
-Activists entering farms to capture footage may be able to face up to $200 000 fines as of this year, this is despite the fact that activists have captured countless footage of animal cruelty (both legal and illegal practices) in Aussie farms and … Continue reading Vegan activist whistle-blowers: understanding their aims, and why defending them is defending democracy
+Recently the Australian government has been cracking down on vegan animal activist whistle-blowers.
+Activists entering farms to capture footage may be able to face up to $200 000 fines as of this year, this is despite the fact that activists have captured countless footage of animal cruelty (both legal and illegal practices) in Aussie farms … Continue reading Animal activist whistle-blowers: why defending them is defending democracy

 We hear the phrase 'hero worshipping' a lot in the animal activist community, especially with the recent rise of public celebrity faces in the movement.
 Usually it's described as a problem, but I think there's a little more to understand about the rise of celebrities in activism.
 So I thought I'd break down my thoughts … Continue reading What’s the issue with ‘hero worshipping’ in activism?